-Every year, herbalists, herbal medicine advocates, holistic health practitioners, and herbal enthusiasts come together for Herb Day (metaphorically, of course-the celebration is international!) in honor of herb everything!
-This year marks the 8th annual Herb Day, which takes places May 4, 2013, and you're invited!
-Join participants worldwide to spread the education about herbs and share ideas about how herbs bring health, happiness, and well-being into our everyday lives, including foods, beverages, medicine, beauty products, and gardening!
+Every year, herbalists, herbal medicine advocates, holistic health practitioners, and herbal enthusiasts come together for Herb Day (metaphorically, of course-the celebration is international!) in honor of herb everything! !
+Join participants worldwide to spread the education about herbs and share ideas about how herbs bring health, happiness, and wellbeing into our everyday lives, including foods, beverages, medicine, beauty products, and gardening!